JorjaKark/FSI-LABS-9/LOGBOOK11.md

 #### 1. Installing / locating OpenSSL + copying the config

-We verified OpenSSL was installed via Homebrew and set OpenSSL’s binary path, then located the system `openssl.cnf` and copied it into your working directory so you could edit it locally.
+We first confirmed that OpenSSL was installed on the system and accessible from the command line.
+Since we needed to customize the CA behavior, we located the system-wide openssl.cnf file and copied it into our working directory, allowing us to modify it without affecting the global installation.

   ![Figure 1](./screenshots/screenshots-week11/task1/1.png)
   <figcaption><b>Figure 1</b>–Installing/verifying OpenSSL via Homebrew and setting an OpenSSL path variable.</figcaption>